inmanta/web-console/docs/notes.md

 ### Backend Communication
-We decided to briefly explain flow and the general usage of Command and Query Managers which are foundation to our communication with backend.
+We decided to briefly explain flow and the general usage of Command and Query Managers which are the foundation of our communication with the backend.
-Decision was motivated to ease the onboarding process for future collegues which happen to work on currently implmented or create new ones and also for us to help when we have to come back to them in future
+The decision was motivated to ease the onboarding process for future colleagues who happen to work on currently implemented or create new ones and also for us to help when we have to come back to them in future

-Communication is based on Command/Query Managers and Resolvers which were implemented to unify how data is fetched from backend and also to group all this type of calls in one place to be easily accesed.
+Communication is based on Command/Query Managers and Resolvers which were implemented to unify how data is fetched from the backend and also to group all these types of calls in one place to be easily accessed.
 That also put some abstraction on it which can be difficult to decode at first glance.

 #### Query Managers & Resolvers
 There are two main types of query managers each with two subtypes:
 - One Time Query Manager(with Env or not)
-- Continous Query Manager(with Env or not)
+- Continuous Query Manager(with Env or not)

 There is also one query Manager used for notifications:
-- useReadOnlyWithEnv to which implementation is simplified to only 3 parameters but has similar behaviour to covered queries below.
+- useReadOnlyWithEnv to which implementation is simplified to only 3 parameters but has similar behavior to the covered queries below.

-One Time Query Managers as it's name indicates creates instance that's meant to be used as singular, non-repeating request.
+One Time Query Managers as its name indicates creates an instance that's meant to be used as a singular, non-repeating request.

-Continous Query Managers on the other hand are used with one additional parameter to help them fullfil their continous purpose, parameter "scheduler" inidcates their interval on which given request is called.
+Continuous Query Managers on the other hand are used with one additional parameter to help them fulfill their continuous purpose, parameter "scheduler" indicates the interval on which a given request is called.

 General flow:

 Query Manager accepts:
- - ApiHelper which take care of call
+- ApiHelper which takes care of call
 - State Helper which got call status and eventual data assigned[^1]
- - Scheduler which, as mentioned above sets interval on which query is asked[^2]
+- Scheduler which, as mentioned above sets the interval on which query is asked[^2]
- - getDependencies callback which returns dependencies on which that call relies on(with env or not)
+- getDependencies callback which returns dependencies on which that call relies (with env or not)
- - kind which defines what kind of call it is from set of predefined calls[^1]
+- kind which defines what kind of call it is from a set of predefined calls[^1]
- - getUrl callback which returns correct url tail for given call[^1]
+- getUrl callback which returns the correct URL tail for a given call[^1]
 - toUsed callback which is used to return
- - strategy which is string enum which is used as one of conditions to define whether to set query call status to loading or not
+- a strategy that is a string enum that is used as one of the conditions to define whether to set query call status to loading or not

- [^1] These parameters can be with or without Env, depending if call requires one [^2] Scheduler is only as parameter to Continous Query manager
+[^1] These parameters can be with or without Env, depending if the call requires one [^2] Scheduler is only a parameter to the Continous Query manager

 Each query Manager has:
-- internal update function which take care of appending data to stateHelper
+- internal update function which takes care of appending data to stateHelper
-- useOneTime hook which has two useEffect, one listens for query change and update url, second listen to url change to perform fire update() function, also returns data and callback that essentaily
+- useOneTime hook which has two useEffect, one listens for query change and update URL, second listens to URL change to perform fire update() function, also returns data and callback that essentially
 - matches function that checks given query.kind with one that is initially sent to query manager(with kind parameter on initialization)

-Each invidual initialization of Query Manager is appended to main Query Resolver which stores every instance of available  in the app.
+Each initialization of Query Manager is appended to the main Query Resolver which stores every instance available in the app.
 Query Resolver on the other hand is stored in DepndecyContext with other Managers or Resolvers.

 These instances can be used in components as in the example below:

 ```
 const { queryResolver } = useContext(DependencyContext);
 const [statusData, retry] = queryResolver.useOneTime<"GetServerStatus">({
  kind: "GetServerStatus",
 });
 ```

-All queryManagers ale stored in QueryResolver class which allows us to browse through ready use implementation of each query only with kind parameter as seen above.
+All queryManagers are stored in QueryResolver class which allows us to browse through the ready-to-use implementation of each query only with kind parameters as seen above.
-After that assignment we get Array from hook with RemoteData Object about which, in short, has 4 statuses:
+After that assignment we get an Array from the hook with RemoteData Object which, in short, has 4 statuses:
-1. Not asked
+1. Not Asked
 2. Loading
-3. Failed - with value that stores error message
+3. Failed - with the value that stores an error message
-4. Success- with value that correspondes to data requested in query
+4. Success- with the value that corresponds to data requested in a query

-That object has to be unfolded to acces data through RemoteData.fold()
+That object has to be unfolded to access data through RemoteData.fold()

 #### Command Managers
-There are two sub types of command managers each:
+There are two sub-types of command managers:
 - CommandManagerWithEvn
 - CommandManagerWithoutEvn

-Each CommandManager instance is initialized with apiHelper in CommandResolver which has same purpose as queryResolver.
+Each CommandManager instance is initialized with apiHelper in CommandResolver which has the same purpose as queryResolver.
 CommandResolver stores all instances of managers, each of them returns either CommandManagerWithEnv or CommandManagerWithoutEnv instance that takes two parameters:
 - kind - string Enum that helps navigate through managers in the same way as in Query Resolvers
-- customGetTrigger - callback that accepts:
+- customGetTrigger - a callback that accepts:
-  - command Object which stores kind parameter and occasionaly data used to specify destination of post/update/delete request
+ - command Object which stores kind parameter and occasionally data used to specify the destination of post/update/delete request
-  - enviroment string which is populated in the CommandManagerWithEnv/WithoutEnv body That callback wih help of apiHelper takes care of request based on the requirement that function then returns functions:
+ - environment string which is populated in the CommandManagerWithEnv/WithoutEnv body That callback with help of apiHelper takes care of requests based on the requirement that function then returns functions:
 - matches - which has the same usability as in queryManager
- - useGetTrigger which take command Object and pass it down with envirnment parameter down to customGetTrigger
+- useGetTrigger which takes command Object and passes it down with environment parameter down to customGetTrigger

 These instances can be used in components as in the example below:

 ```
 const { commandResolver } = useContext(DependencyContext);
 const trigger = commandResolver.useGetTrigger<"TriggerDryRun">({
  kind: "TriggerDryRun",
  version,
 });
 ```
-trigger is returned customGetTrigger with already populated parameters, ready to be used to send request to the backend
+the trigger is returned customGetTrigger with already populated parameters, ready to be used to send requests to the backendtTrigger with already populated parameters, ready to be used to send request to the backend